Seizure & Status Epilepticus

 Upon completion of this self-study module, you should be able to:

-The complaint of seizures represents over 2.5 million visits per year (approx 1-2% of all ED visits).
+Seizures are a common reason why patients present to the Emergency Department, with over 2.5 million visits per year (approximately 1-2% of all ED visits).
 Epilepsy is estimated to affect about 6.6 per 1000 people, and 1% of the population will experience at least one seizure in their lifetime.

-Status epilepticus is responsible for 50,000-150,000 visits per year to the ED and carries increased morbidity and mortality when present.
+Status epilepticus is a life threatening emergency and is responsible for 50,000-150,000 visits per year to the ED.
+Patients with status epileptics have increased morbidity and mortality.

 Seizures may occur either as a primary seizure disorder, generally referred to as epilepsy, or as a reaction to other underlying conditions.
 Patients with a primary seizure disorder are more prone to seize in the setting of: